elliot31878/SuperMarioGame/README.md

 # SuperMarioGame
-Super Mario Game With Python :) this game develop with pygame in this game use sqlite for save user data in game
+Super Mario Game With Python :) this game develop with pygame in this game use SQLite for save user data in-game
 #Installation
 ```bash
 first=>git clone https://github.com/MrXDv/SuperMarioGame.git